Skip to content

 Maps and museums further led to the formation of symbols of national identity while turning “living history into a series of dead artefacts”.
 All of the census, maps and museums “profoundly shaped the way in which the colonial state imagined its domination–the nature of humans it ruled, geography, and legitimacy of its ancestry”.

-Book for discussion: Imagined Communities: Reflections on the Origin and the Spread of Nationalism, by Benedict Anderson, published in 1983.
+Book under consideration: Imagined Communities: Reflections on the Origin and the Spread of Nationalism, by Benedict Anderson, published in 1983.

 what do you think of the above post?